 For the 30th ISRM Online Lecture the ISRM invited Dr. Gen-Hua Shi.
 The title of the lecture is

-The lecture will be broadcast on the month of June and will remain available in the
+he lecture will broadcast on the 25th June at 10 A.M GMT and will remain available in the

 online lectures dedicated webpage